evykassirer/notes/cs240/class_notes.md

 	Insert(x): search for empty (marked or unmarked) among T ... for open addressing alpha <= 1 (M>=n)
 	Run-time for search O(M)

+---
+##Feb 26

+Don't really wanna copy from slides today

+Similar to B-trees, for hashing, when hash table is too big, use extendable hashing Extendable Hash Table order d is a directory of 2^d references (slots) to blocks (pages) that contain in total up to M items with keys.
+The items in each block have the first k bits equal and he diretory contains 2^(d-k) pointers to the block